ropensci/roweb3/content/blog/2021-07-26-system-calls-r-package/index.Rmd

 You could also decide not to wrap the cool tool you found!
 Either you found a ready-to-use R solution or you decide to _port_ i.e. _translate_ the tool to R.
 This is obviously quite ambitious depending on the size and scope of the ported tool.
-The [vcr R package](https://docs.ropensci.org/vcr/) is a port of the [Ruby gem vcr](https://github.com/vcr/vcr); there is a package called [NetlogoR that is a port of NetLogo written entirely in R](https://onlinelibrary.wiley.com/doi/full/10.1111/ecog.04516).
+The [vcr R package](https://docs.ropensci.org/vcr/) is a port of the [Ruby gem vcr](https://github.com/vcr/vcr); there is a package called [NetlogoR that is a port of NetLogo written entirely in R](https://onlinelibrary.wiley.com/doi/full/10.1111/ecog.04516) (as opposed to the rOpenSci [nlrx package](https://docs.ropensci.org/nlrx/) that calls NetLogo).

 Now, what if you actually need to write system commands...